raedahgroup/godcr-old/README.md

 ## Overview
 **godcr** is a [decred](https://www.decred.org/) wallet application for Desktop Operating Systems (Linux, macOS, Windows etc).

-**godcr** uses [dcrlibwallet](https://github.com/raedahgroup/dcrlibwallet/tree/dcrlibwallet-wip), a standalone decred wallet library, for all wallet access and control functionality.
+[dcrlibwallet](https://github.com/raedahgroup/dcrlibwallet/tree/dcrlibwallet-wip), a standalone decred wallet library, is used for all wallet access and control functionality.
-It can also interface with [dcrwallet](https://github.com/decred/dcrwallet) over gRPC as an alternative to dcrlibwallet.
+**godcr** can also interface with [dcrwallet](https://github.com/decred/dcrwallet) over gRPC as an alternative to dcrlibwallet.

 ## Requirements
 You can run **godcr** without installing any other software.